gravitational/teleport/rfd/0083-prevent-user-role-self-lock.md

 ## Why(TODO)

-We want to prevent that since this is bad for user experience and it requires manual work on our side since we need to add a manually new editor user and communicate with teleport consumers.
+When user locks themselves is unable to futher manage teleport cluster.
+We want to prevent that since this is bad for user experience.
+User is unable to futher manage teleport cluster.

 ## Details